-Seiko’s work is regarded as some of the most delicate and naturalistic of the kacho-e, or bird and flower genre.
+Seiko was a woodblock print artist active during the Meiji-period.
+His work is regarded as some of the most delicate and naturalistic of the kacho-e, or bird-and-flower genre, of his generation.
 His history is somewhat mysterious.
-Some scholars believe that Seiko may actually be an additional artist name for the renowned kacho-e painter, Seitei (or Shōtei), as they both produced works with very similar motifs and compositions, as well as a comparable level of refinement and skill.
+Some scholars believe that Seiko may actually be an additional artist name for the renowned kacho-e painter, Seitei (or Shotei), as they both produced works with very similar motifs and compositions, as well as a comparable level of refinement and skill.
 However, there is little concrete evidence to support this idea, despite the visual similarities between the two artists.
-Nevertheless, Seito’s work stands as some of the most accomplished nature studies of the period, especially those that were produced in the square kakuban format.
+Nevertheless, Seiko’s work stands as some of the most accomplished nature studies of the period, especially those that were produced in the square kakuban format.